 Let’s say you’re learning how to paint.
 When you look at the famous paintings at the museum, you might start asking yourself:

 “Will I ever be this good?
 Is this for me?
-Will I ever understand all of this?”
+Will I ever get to paint something like this?”

 If these questions sound familiar, it’s because you’re not alone.
 It’s not just you.

-Believe it or not, the same questions can be applied to coding.
+The same questions can be applied to coding.
 Some things, like painting and learning how to code, are hard.
-Transitioning into tech is hard.

 In case you need a boost of inspiration and to be reminded that it’s possible to make it happen, here’s a list of a few successful Rails developers that come from unusual backgrounds.